Breeder's Next Litter Waitlist Form

 What are Puppy Vaccines?

 Vaccines are biological preparations that provide immunity against specific diseases.
-They contain antigens which, when introduced into the body, stimulate the immune system to recognize and fight off the specific disease without the animal falling sick.
+When injected into the body, these vaccines contain antigens that effectively teach the body to recognise and fight against a specific type of disease.

+While the side effects of the immune response may result in a low-grade fever, this is nowhere near as dangerous as being exposed to the actual, live disease without vaccination.
 This process ensures that if the puppy encounters the actual disease later in life, its immune system can recognize, respond to, and neutralise the threat rapidly.
+Vaccines are, in the overwhelming majority of cases, 100% safe for puppies.

 The Role of a Puppy Vaccination Schedule

 This schedule isn’t arbitrary.
-It’s meticulously crafted to coincide with the puppy’s physiological readiness to receive and respond to each vaccine.
-Each recommended vaccine on the calendar is strategically timed to ensure optimal immune response, minimising the risk of overlapping with the waning maternal immunity and maximising the likelihood of the puppy’s body developing a robust defence mechanism.
+It’s formulated to coincide with the puppy’s physiological readiness to receive and respond to each vaccine.
+Each recommended vaccine on the calendar is timed to ensure optimal immune response, minimising the risk of overlapping with the waning maternal immunity and maximising the likelihood of the puppy’s body developing a robust defence mechanism.

-Moreover, the vaccination calendar serves as a safety net, ensuring that there are no prolonged intervals where the puppy might be left unprotected, especially during the vulnerable early months.
+The vaccination calendar also serves as a sort of safety net, ensuring that there are no prolonged periods of time where the puppy might be left unprotected, especially during their vulnerable early months.

-Some vaccines are not a one-time affair and require subsequent doses, often referred to as booster shots, to maintain or reinforce the immunity.
-This need for multiple doses makes the calendar even more essential, ensuring each booster is administered at the ideal interval post the primary dose.
+Some vaccines are not a one-time affair and require numerous doses, often referred to as booster shots, to maintain or reinforce the immunity.
+This need for multiple doses makes the calendar even more essential, ensuring each booster is administered at the ideal interval after the primary dose, before the immunity starts to wear off.

 Potential Consequences of Skipping or Delaying Vaccinations

-By skipping or delaying a vaccine, they become more susceptible to diseases, some of which can be gravely severe, like Parvovirus, Distemper, and Rabies.
-Moreover, an unvaccinated puppy could unknowingly become a carrier, posing a threat to other dogs and potentially triggering disease outbreaks.
+By skipping or delaying a vaccine, they become more susceptible to diseases, some of which can be incredibly dangerous to a puppy’s delicate constitutions, such as Parvovirus, Distemper, and Rabies.
+What’s more is that an unvaccinated puppy could unknowingly become a carrier, posing a threat to other dogs and potentially triggering disease outbreaks.

 Core vs. Non-Core Vaccines

-The world of canine vaccinations can be broadly divided into two categories: core and non-core vaccines.
-Core vaccines are universally recommended for all puppies, irrespective of their geographical location or lifestyle.
+Canine vaccinations can be broadly divided into two categories: core and non-core vaccines.
+Core vaccines are universally recommended for all puppies, regardless of their breed, location, and lifestyle.
 These often include protections against threats like Rabies, Canine Distemper, Canine Parvovirus, and Canine Adenovirus.
+These are the biggest risks to a dog’s health, and are found around the world.

 Customising the Calendar